kaitallaoua/zspotify/README.md

   -ls, --liked-songs    Downloads your liked songs -lsdall, --all-liked-all-artists
-                        Download all songs from all (main) artists that appear in your liked songs -pl PLAYLIST, --playlist PLAYLIST
+                        Download all songs from all (main) artists that appear in your liked songs -pla PLAYLIST_ARTISTS, --playlist-artists PLAYLIST_ARTISTS
-                        Download playlist by id or url -tr TRACK, --track TRACK
+                        Download all artists in a playlist by id or url -tr TRACK, --track TRACK
                         Downloads a track from their id or url -al ALBUM, --album ALBUM